Robustifying Conditional Portfolio Decisions via Optimal Transport: Tractable Reformulations for Nonsingular Conditioning Set

 Using the definition of the set $\mc I_1$ and the boundary projection distance $d_i$, the maximum radius $\rho_{\max}(x_0, \gamma)$ can be computed in closed form, as asserted by the next proposition. \begin{proposition}[Expression for $\rho_{\max}(x_0, \gamma)$] We have $\rho_{\max}(x_0, \gamma) = N^{-1} \sum_{i \in \mc I_1} d_i$. \end{proposition}

-The result of Proposition~\ref{prop:rho_upper} is also intuitive: if $\wh x_i \in \mc N_{\gamma}(x_0)$ then $i \in \mc I_1$, and we will need a sample-wise budget of $d_i/N$ to transport $(\wh x_i, \wh y_i)$ out of \modified{the fiber set $\mc N_{\gamma}(x_0) \times \mc Y$}.
+The result of Proposition~\ref{prop:rho_upper} is also intuitive: if $\wh x_i \in \mc N_{\gamma}(x_0)$ then $i \in \mc I_1$, and we will need a sample-wise budget of $d_i/N$ to transport $(\wh x_i, \wh y_i)$ out of the fiber set $\mc N_{\gamma}(x_0) \times \mc Y$.
 The value $\rho_{\max}(x_0, \gamma)$ is thus obtained by summing all $d_i/N$ over the set $\mc I_1$.
-If $\mc I_1 = \emptyset$ then there is no training sample inside the fiber set, and thus $\rho_{\max}(x_0, \gamma) = 0$. \modified{Proposition~\ref{prop:rho_upper} also highlights that computing $\rho_{\max}(x_0, \gamma)$ necessitates evaluating $|\mc I_1|$ values $d_i$ for each $i \in \mc I_1$.}
+If $\mc I_1 = \emptyset$ then there is no training sample inside the fiber set, and thus $\rho_{\max}(x_0, \gamma) = 0$.
+Proposition~\ref{prop:rho_upper} also highlights that computing $\rho_{\max}(x_0, \gamma)$ necessitates evaluating $|\mc I_1|$ values $d_i$ for each $i \in \mc I_1$.

 The computation of $\rho_{\max}(x_0, \gamma)$ provides a natural upper bound on the radius $\rho$.
-Indeed, if the radius $\rho$ prescribing the ambiguity set is bigger than $\rho_{\max}(x_0, \gamma)$, then we recover the robust worst-case conditional loss.
-This robust loss is uninformative because it depends only on the support $\mc Y$ and it is \textit{in}dependent of the training samples.
-This negative result is reminiscent of Proposition~\ref{prop:robust_eps0} and highlights once again the sophistication of the distributionally robust conditional decision-making problem.
+Indeed, if the radius $\rho$ prescribing the ambiguity set is bigger than $\rho_{\max}(x_0, \gamma)$, we recover the robust worst-case conditional loss.
+This robust loss is uninformative because it depends only on the support $\mc Y$, and it is \textit{in}dependent on the training samples.
+This negative result is reminiscent of Proposition~\ref{prop:zero-eps} and highlights the sophistication of the distributionally robust conditional decision-making problem.

 \begin{proposition}[Uninformative solution when $\rho$ is sufficiently large] When $\gamma \in \R_{++}$, $\eps = 0$, and $\rho > \rho_{\max}(x_0, \gamma)$, we have

 \end{proposition}